 Review on Angel Inn

 The Angel flies high on success and has established itself as an archetypal country pub/restaurant since opening its doors more than 20 years ago.
 Its core is a long, grey-stone village inn which has filled out and absorbed a couple of adjoining cottages, and the interior comprises several rooms grouped around a central bar.
+In September 2018 the inn was taken over by Michelin-starred chef Michael Wignall formally of Gidleigh Park, together with his wife Johanna, along with James and Josephine Wellock.

 Beamed ceilings, polished oak tables and an old-fashioned range evoke an atmosphere that flits between tasteful tradition and upbeat brasserie.
 Indeed, you might think you had been miraculously teleported to South Kensington when you read the menu.
-The style may be twenty-first century London, but portions are Yorkshire trencherman.

 Angel Inn is also featured in: Michelin Guide, Good Food Guide, Hardens, AA GuideRate this Restaurant